top of page

 How To Use Wisdom To Solve Life's Challenges

-Here's a story of a young man who was in a situation that if he did not make the right choice, it could have cost him his life and the lives of his friends, and caretaker.
+Here's a story of a young man who found himself in a critical situation where making the wrong decision could have resulted in the loss of his own life as well as those of his friends and caretaker.

 From Series: Life Lessons Learned from the Bible - Daniel 1:8-16